kubernetes/k8s.io/images/public-log-vendor-matcher/README.md

 A Postgres-based k8s-infra data pipeline that produces BigQuery tables for reviewing Kubernetes Public artifact traffic in DataStudio.

+## Flow (WIP)

+1. Kubernetes Public GCS buckets for artifacts are configured to write public access logs to a GCS bucket called _k8s-infra-artifacts-gcslogs_ in the _k8s-infra-public-pii_ project
+2. Data from ASN aggregators (PyASN, Potaroo) is collated in Postgres for matching ASN owners / Companies to IP ranges
+3. The ASN data is then loaded into BigQuery
+4. Publicly known company vendor ASNs from the k8s.io repo into BigQuery
+5. PeeringDB company information

 ## Environment variables

 | Name                             | Default                    | Description                                                                           |